Viola Concerto (Bartók): Form

-The concerto has three movements, and Bartók wrote in a letter dated August 5, 1945 that the general concept is "a serious Allegro, a Scherzo, a (rather short) slow movement, and a finale beginning Allegretto and developing the tempo to an Allegro molto.
-Each movement, or at least 3 of them will, [be] preceded by a (short) recurring introduction (mostly solo for the viola), a kind of ritornello."
-(The aforementioned idea of a thematic introduction to each movement was also used in Bartók's String Quartet No. 6.)
 The first movement is in a loose sonata form.
 The second movement is significantly shorter, and closes with a very short scherzo movement with an attacca into the third movement.
 Bartók's manuscript gives the first movement's duration as 10’20", the second as 5’10" and the third as 4’45".

 The first and third movements are said to loosely contain a phrase reminiscent of the Scottish tune "Gin a Body Meet a Body, Comin' Thro' the Rye."
 This is probably in honor of Primrose's heritage.